Let the games begin!

-At the present time, Caesars online casino is offering a 100% bonus match up to $300 for your first deposit.
+At present, Caesars online casino is offering a 100% bonus match up to $300 for your first deposit.

 To qualify for the bonus, you must have a registered Caesars Casino and Caesars Sportsbook PA account and make a minimum deposit of $10.

-Finally, clear the bonus in 7 days from the first day that the bonus is awarded.
+You must clear the bonus within seven days of the first day that it is awarded.

 Signing up at Caesars PA online casino

 Easily access the Caesars online casino platform with a desktop browser at pa.caesarsonline.com.
 On Android, the sportsbook and casino are already integrated.
-Sooner or later, the iOS version will release, but as of now, there is no timeline.
+Sooner or later, the iOS version will be released, but as of now, there is no timeline for that.

-Fill in your details, provide your answers to security questions, and agree to their terms and conditions – and your new player account is set up.
+Fill in your details, provide your answers to security questions, agree to the terms and conditions, and your new player account is set up.

-Although anyone can make a player account, you do need to be physically located within the Keystone State to make wagers.
+Although anyone can create a player account, you need to be physically located within the Keystone State to make wagers.

 Timing of Caesars PA online casino launch

 Due to the coronavirus (COVID-19), all 12 land-based casinos closed down in mid-March.
-Additionally, with major sporting events canceled, it directly affected and drastically reduced sports betting.
+Additionally, major sporting events being canceled directly affected and drastically reduced sports betting.

-The Caesars PA online sportsbook recently launched on March 10.
-Thus, with sporting events canceled, the fledgling sportsbook brought in just $139,790 during its inaugural month.
+The Caesars PA online sportsbook launched on March 10.
+With sporting events canceled, the fledgling sportsbook brought in just $139,790 during its inaugural month.
 In fact, the Caesars online sportsbook suffered a loss to the tune of $18,075 when considering the promotional credits expended to attract new players.